Updates from the Feldenkrais Project and Twin Cities Feldenkrais during the pandemic

 We also enabled more lesson downloads for Members and Patrons in 2020:

 Finally I organized some of my favorite recent teaching into miniseries.
-Patron-level donors get full access:
+Patron-level donors get full access, but one is free to all:

 If you’re thinking about renewing donation, or donating to the FP: